St. Joseph's Health Centre, Sudbury: Canada's Largest Mural

 Muralist RISK was commissioned to paint the façade of the abandoned St. Joseph building in 2019 as part of the Up Here Festival that took place in Sudbury The 80,000 square foot mural was commissioned by Panoramic Properties for the annual urban art and music festival.
 Three lifts provided by Equipment World were used to get across the structure.
 860 gallons of paint were provided at a discounted price and a crane was brought in to reach the hard to get areas.
 The Helipad and parts of the back of the building are surrounded with rough terrain and remain unpainted as it was too hard to get around.
 After numerous thefts and setbacks, the mural was completed on August 26, 2019, making it Canada's largest mural.

 Demolition

 In August 2025, demolition began on the former Sudbury General Hospital which was completed in October 2025.
+Plans for demolition were accelerated following two separate incidents at the abandoned site in May 2025.
+On May 17, a 24-year-old man was found deceased in the building, with no suspicion of foul play.
+Four days later on May 21, 2025, a fire broke out on the second floor, and the cause was treated as suspicious.
+Mayor Paul Lefebvre stated after the fire, “The ongoing risk to public safety is unacceptable, and this latest incident has made it even clearer.
+My patience ran out some time ago, as has the patience of the citizens of Greater Sudbury,” in relation to stalled demolition plans from the site owner, Panoramic Properties.